gu-benites/auth-supabase-pkce-v1/docs/integrating-state-and-data-fetching.md

           // Prioritize data from a dedicated 'profiles' table if provided ...(profileData || {}),
           // Fallback or supplement with user_metadata if needed and not in profileData
-          // Example: if 'firstName' isn't in your UserProfile from the table, but is in metadata
+          // Example: if 'username' isn't in your UserProfile from the table, but is in metadata
+          // username: profileData?.username || user.user_metadata?.username,
-          // firstName: profileData?.firstName || user.user_metadata?.first_name,
+          // firstName: user.user_metadata?.first_name, // Example from registration
-          // lastName: profileData?.lastName || user.user_metadata?.last_name,
+          // lastName: user.user_metadata?.last_name,   // Example from registration
         };
       }